Icinga/icinga2/doc/03-monitoring-basics.md

 ### Host States <a id="host-states"></a>

-Hosts can be in any of the following states:
+Hosts can be in any one of the following states:

   Name        | Description
   ------------|--------------